joakimsk/docs/docs/source/install.rst

 Installing Polaric Server
 =========================

-This is a description how to install the *Polaric Server* software on a Debian based Linux platform.
-It consists of two main components: The APRS daemon (polaric-aprsd) and the Web application (*polaric-webapp2*).
+This is a description how to install the *Polaric Server* software on a *Debian* based Linux platform.
+It consists of two main components: The APRS daemon (*polaric-aprsd*) and the Web application (*polaric-webapp2*).
 In addition there may be plugins.
 If you are unknown to Linux and Apache system administration, I recommend exploring this a little before attempting to install Polaric Server or that you get help from a friend.
 If you plan to put up a server permanently on the internet, you should know what you are doing, i.e. you should have some basic knowledge on internet security and firewall setup.
 I assume you login as *'root'* to be able to perform the installation ('`sudo su`') or prefix commands with *'sudo'*.

-The packages should work on Debian Stable (bullseye) systems (or later).
+The packages should work on Debian stable (*bullseye*) systems (or later).
 It should probably also work on 'unstable' or 'testing' as well as recent Debian based distros like Ubuntu, Mint, Raspbian, Armbian, etc. Windows 10/11 with Linux subsystem (With Debian or Ubuntu) should probably work as well though I haven't tested much.
-It is important that the computer on which to install Polaric Server has a clock with correct time.
-It is recommended to install a ntp client ('`apt install ntp`').
-Polaric Server can alternatively use a GPS to adjust the host computer's clock.
+It is important that the computer on which to install *Polaric Server* has a clock with correct time.
+It is recommended to install a *`ntp`* client ('`apt install ntp`'). *Polaric Server* can alternatively use a GPS to adjust the host computer's clock.

 Debian Repository
 -----------------